 We develop, manufacture and sell innovative surgical devices designed to create precise lesions, or scars, in soft tissues.
-Our primary product line is the AtriCure bipolar ablation system, which accounted for 98% and 99% of our revenues for the six months ended June 30, 2005 and 2004, respectively.
+Our primary product line is the AtriCure bipolar ablation system, which accounted for 96% of our revenues for the nine months ended September 30, 2005 and 99% of our revenues for the nine months ended September 30, 2004.
+The AtriCure bipolar ablation system consists of a compact power generator known as an ablation sensing unit, or ASU, and several uniquely designed disposable handpieces that connect to the ASU.
+We also market the bipolar pen and the Wolf dissector, which are separate from, but complement, our system.
 Medical journals have described the adoption by leading cardiothoracic surgeons of the AtriCure bipolar ablation system as a standard treatment alternative during open-heart surgical procedures to safely, rapidly and reliably create lesions in cardiac tissue to block the abnormal electrical impulses that cause atrial fibrillation, or AF, a rapid, irregular quivering of the upper chambers of the heart.

-Cardiothoracic surgeons have used the AtriCure bipolar ablation system to treat AF in over 16,000 patients since its general commercial release in the United States in January 2003.
+Cardiothoracic surgeons have used the AtriCure bipolar ablation system to treat AF in over 18,000 patients since its general commercial release in the United States in January 2003.
 We believe that our system is currently a market leader in the treatment of AF during open-heart surgical procedures, and that surgeons have commenced use of our system as a sole-therapy minimally invasive treatment for AF, which is performed on patients who are not undergoing a separate open-heart procedure.
 We anticipate that substantially all of our sales for the foreseeable future will relate to the AtriCure bipolar ablation system for the treatment of AF.

 From our inception in November 2000 through the first half of 2002, our operations consisted primarily of development-stage activities, including the development of the AtriCure bipolar ablation system, raising capital, obtaining product clearances, conducting product testing and evaluations, and recruiting personnel.
-After limited sales of our system in 2002, we commenced the general commercial release of our system in January 2003, generating total revenues of approximately \$1.8 million for 2002, \$9.8 million for 2003, \$19.2 million for 2004 and approximately \$15.2 million for the six months ended June 30, 2005.
-We had a net loss available to common shareholders (after accrual of interest on our redeemable preferred stock) of approximately \$9.0 million for 2002, \$7.1 million for 2003, \$9.5 million for 2004 and approximately \$4.7 million for the six months ended June 30, 2005.
+After limited sales of our system in 2002, we commenced the general commercial release of our system in January 2003, generating total revenues of approximately \$1.8 million for 2002, \$9.8 million for 2003, \$19.2 million for 2004 and approximately \$22.4 million for the nine months ended September 30, 2005.
+We had a net loss available to common shareholders (after accrual of interest on our redeemable preferred stock) of approximately \$9.0 million for 2002, \$7.1 million for 2003, \$9.5 million for 2004 and approximately \$8.7 million for the nine months ended September 30, 2005.

 We currently sell the AtriCure bipolar ablation system to customers in the United States through our direct sales force and, to a lesser extent, through independent manufacturers' representatives.
-We also sell our system outside of the United States, primarily in Asia, Europe, South America and the Middle East, through distributors who pay us in U.S. dollars.
-To date, our sales outside of the United States have been limited, constituting approximately 7.4% of our total revenues for 2004 and approximately 9.7% of our total revenues for the six months ended June 30, 2005, and we expect international sales to remain limited for the foreseeable future.
-We have expanded our sales and training force in the United States from 26 employees as of December 31, 2004 to 37 employees as of June 30, 2005, and we expect to continue to grow our sales and training staff over time.
-Since the treatment of AF using our system is an elective surgical procedure, we believe that we will experience reduced revenues in the summer months, when fewer patients undergo this type of elective surgery.
+We also sell our system outside of the United States, primarily in Asia, Europe, South America, Canada and the Middle East, through distributors who pay us in U.S. dollars.
+To date, our sales outside of the United States have been limited, constituting approximately 7.4% of our total revenues for 2004 and approximately 9.4% of our total revenues for the nine months ended September 30, 2005, and we expect international sales to remain limited for the foreseeable future.
+We have expanded our sales and training force in the United States from 26 employees as of December 31, 2004 to 46 employees as of September 30, 2005, and we expect to continue to grow our sales and training staff over time.